 New York Predators

 GM and Team President Billy Simo and former co-owner Rob Miller established the NY Predators in 1999 using the core of the SI Jaguars.
+Lou Panuthos and Nicky Vitagliano were also insturmental with the start of the team.
 The Predators joined the GSFL and named Greg Rocco as Head coach of the team during its inaugural season.
 Greg and his staff led the team to a 6 - 6 record and a playoff in its inaugural season.
 The Predators first game was a victory played against the Wilkes-Barre Blaze in PA.
 During the season the Preds knocked off power house teams like the CT Giants and Orange County Bulldawgs.
 The Preds were knocked out of the playoffs by the Brooklyn Mariners ending a successful first season.
-Glen Gustavino was the main start of the team setting all types of records which many of which would not be broken until many years later.
+Glen Gustavino was the main star of the team setting all types of records which many of which would not be broken until many years later.

 Rebuilding time for the Predators during its second season as many of its core players retired including the departure of their head coach.
 The Preds expanded recruitment and took on more players from the rest of NYC, LI, Westchester and parts of New Jersey.
 The Head Coach was Al Quattlebaum, Defensive Coach Oscar Zeron and Offensive Line Coach Paul Lizzotti.
 The Predators also tried expanding its reach by changing it’s venue from Staten Island to Hoboken, NJ. at JFK Stadium.
 The Predators record in 2000 was a miserable 1 and 9.
 During the mid-season both head coach and the Predators agreed to part ways the team named Oscar Zeron as head coach, the team’s third.
 During the last couple of games the team finally began to gel and each game brought them closer to victory.
 They finished the season on a high note as they won their last game against the NJ Boxers avoiding going winless for the season.